 This article will discuss what goes on both before and during a sentencing hearing in federal court.
 Hopefully, this window into the sentencing process will answer some questions for you, and prompt you to consult further with your defense attorney if you are currently facing sentencing.

 Prior To Sentencing: Probation’s Input, Guidelines, and Attorney Input

-- Probation’s Input – the Pre-Sentence Report
+Probation’s Input – The Pre-Sentence Report

 A lot happens in the 90 days between verdict and sentencing.
-Immediately after a verdict of guilty is entered before the court, the judge will schedule a sentencing hearing.
+Immediately after a verdict of guilty is entered before the court, the judge will schedule a federal sentencing hearing.
 Although a judge will normally impose a sentence on the same day with regard to a minor offense, any sentence for a felony will require some pre-sentence preparation.
 Accordingly, the judge will typically schedule a sentencing hearing 90 days from the date of conviction.